DiogoCaffonso/Bee_Crowd_Exercices/README.md

 # Bee_Crowd_Exercices
-Exercicing python with BeeCrowd and storing the solutions Ecercices made in suggested order
+Exercicing python with BeeCrowd and storing the solutions Exercices made in suggested order